Code-Platoon-Assignments/react-news-site-ii/README.md

 ## Component I: ArticleList
-We have a new component today that has been stubbed out: the `ArticleList` component.
-Instead of showing a random article, we want our homepage to show a list of article teasers.
+Currently, this code is showing us a random article, we want our homepage to show a list of article teasers.
 Your mission is to handle the `props` that are being passed in appropriately and create the content that the component should render.

 Props for `ArticleList`:
 1. `articles` - an array of article objects
-2. `handleTitleClick` - a function
+2. `handleTitleClick` - a function (this function could alternately be defined inside `ArticleList`)

 The `ArticleList` component will receive an array of `articles` (if you want a refresher on the data shape, take a look at `src/data/news.json`). `map` over this array and create an array of `ArticleTeaser`s.
 When you `map` over the `articles` array, it's good to use arrow functions.
 Take a look at what your `ArticleTeaser` component requires (you may want to utilize the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)):
 - id (how can you use the indexes of the articles array to act as IDs?)